Technologicat/extrafeathers/README.md

 ## Features

 *Supported mesh dimensionalities are indicated in brackets.
-MPI is supported, unless indicated "serial only".*
+MPI is supported, unless indicated as "serial only".*

-### Mesh utilities
+### Mesh-related utilities

+   - `cell_mf_to_expression` [**2D**, **3D**]
+     - Convert a scalar `double` `MeshFunction` into a `CompiledExpression` that can be used in UFL forms.
+     - For example, `h = cell_mf_to_expression(meshsize(mesh))`.
+     - For full examples, see [`extrafeathers.pdes.navier_stokes`](extrafeathers/pdes/navier_stokes.py) and [`extrafeathers.pdes.advection_diffusion`](extrafeathers/pdes/advection_diffusion.py), which use this in SUPG stabilization.
+   - `cellvolume` [**2D**, **3D**]
+     - Compute the local cell volume for the whole mesh.
+     - Convenience function; essentially just loops `dolfin.Cell.volume` over the mesh, and packs the result into a `MeshFunction`.
    - `find_subdomain_boundaries` [**2D**, **3D**] [**serial only**]
      - Automatically tag facets on internal boundaries between two subdomains.
 This makes it easier to respect [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) when setting up a small problem for testing, as the internal boundaries only need to be defined in one place (in the actual geometry).
      - Tag also facets belonging to an outer boundary of the domain, via a callback function (that you provide) that gives the tag number for a given facet.
 This allows easily producing one `MeshFunction` with tags for all boundaries.
      - Here *subdomain* means a `SubMesh`.
 These may result either from internal mesh generation via the `mshr` component of FEniCS, or from imported meshes.
 See the [`navier_stokes`](demo/navier_stokes.py) and [`import_gmsh`](demo/import_gmsh.py) demos for examples of both.
-   - `specialize` a meshfunction [**2D**, **3D**] [**serial only**]
-     - Convert a `MeshFunction` on cells or facets of a full mesh into the corresponding `MeshFunction` on its `SubMesh`.
-     - Cell and facet meshfunctions supported.
-     - Useful e.g. when splitting a mesh with subdomains.
-This function allows converting the `domain_parts` and `boundary_parts` from the full mesh onto each submesh.
-This allows saving the submeshes, along with their subdomain and boundary tags, as individual standalone meshes in separate HDF5 mesh files.
-See the `import_gmsh` demo.
-This is useful, because (as of FEniCS 2019) `SubMesh` is not supported when running in parallel.
-     - See the [`import_gmsh`](demo/import_gmsh.py) demo for an example.
    - `meshsize` [**2D**, **3D**]
      - Compute the local mesh size (the `h` in finite element literature), defined as the maximum edge length of each mesh entity.
 The result is returned as a `MeshFunction`.
      - Can compute both cell and facet meshfunctions.
      - Useful for stabilization methods in advection-dominated problems, where `h` typically appears in the stabilization terms.
      - See the [`import_gmsh`](demo/import_gmsh.py) demo for an example.
-   - `cellvolume` [**2D**, **3D**]
-     - Compute the local cell volume, producing a `MeshFunction` on cells.
-     - Convenience function; uses `dolfin.Cell.volume`.
-   - `cell_mf_to_expression` [**2D**, **3D**]
-     - Convert a scalar `double` `MeshFunction` into a `CompiledExpression` that can be used in UFL forms.
-     - For example, `h = cell_mf_to_expression(meshsize(mesh))`.
-     - For full examples, see [`extrafeathers.pdes.navier_stokes`](extrafeathers/pdes/navier_stokes.py) and [`extrafeathers.pdes.advection_diffusion`](extrafeathers/pdes/advection_diffusion.py), which use this in SUPG stabilization.
    - `midpoint_refine` [**2D**], `map_refined_P1` [**2D**]
-     - Prepare Lagrange P2 (quadratic) or P3 (cubic) data for export on a once-refined P1 mesh, so that it can be exported at full nodal resolution for visualization.
+     - Prepare Lagrange P2 (quadratic) or P3 (cubic) data for export on a once-refined P1 mesh, so that it can be exported at full nodal resolution for visualization even when the file format is vertex-based.
-       - Essentially, we want to `w.assign(dolfin.interpolate(u, W))`, where `W` (uppercase) is the once-refined P1 function space and `w` (lowercase) is a `Function` on it; this does work when running serially.
+       - Essentially, in a solver that does this, we want to `w.assign(dolfin.interpolate(u, W))`, where `W` (uppercase) is the once-refined P1 function space and `w` (lowercase) is a `Function` on it; this does work when running serially.
-       - However, in parallel, the P2/P3 and P1 meshes will have different MPI partitioning, so each process is missing access to some of the data it needs to compute its part of the interpolant.
+       - However, in parallel, the P2/P3 and P1 meshes will have different MPI partitioning (due to mesh editing), so each process is missing access to some of the data it needs to compute its part of the interpolant.
 Hence we must construct a mapping between the global DOFs, allgather the whole P2/P3 DOF vector, and then assign the data to the corresponding DOFs of `w`.
      - `midpoint_refine` differs from `dolfin.refine` in that we guarantee an aesthetically pleasing fill, which looks best for visualizing P2/P3 data, when interpolating that data as P1 on the refined mesh.
+Also, `midpoint_refine` always produces a global refinement; every triangle is refined.
        - If you don't care about the aesthetics, for P2 data, `export_mesh = dolfin.refine(mesh)` instead of `export_mesh = extrafeathers.midpoint_refine(mesh)` works just as well.
      - `map_refined_P1` supports both scalar and vector function spaces.
 Not tested on tensor fields yet.
      - For full usage examples, see [`demo.coupled.main01_flow`](demo/coupled/main01_flow.py) (vector), [`demo.coupled.main02_heat`](demo/coupled/main02_heat.py) (scalar), and [`demo.boussinesq.main01_solve`](demo/boussinesq/main01_solve.py) (both).
-   - `map_dG0` [**2D**, **3D**]
+   - `patch_average`, `map_dG0` [**2D**, **3D**]
+     - `map_dG0`:
-     - Given a function space `V` and a dG0 function space `W` on the same mesh, determine the DOFs of `W` that are in the support (mathematical sense) of each DOF of `V`.
-Return a mapping, where the global `V` DOF number maps to an `np.array` of `W` DOF numbers.
+       - Given a function space `V` and a dG0 function space `W` on the same mesh, determine the DOFs of `W`, and mesh cells, that form the support (mathematical sense) of each DOF of `V`.
+       - Return two mappings:
+         - Global `V` DOF number to an `np.array` of `W` DOF numbers.
-     - Also return another related mapping, from global `W` DOF number to cell index.
+         - Global `W` DOF number to cell index.
        - This is useful as a setup step for patch averaging.
-   - Some lower-level utilities; see their docstrings:
-     - `all_cells`, `all_patches`, `my_cells`, `my_patches` [**2D**, **3D**]
-     - `is_anticlockwise` [**2D**]
-     - `make_mesh` [**2D**]
-       - Takes arrays of cells and vertices, and constructs a mesh using `dolfin.MeshEditor`.
-       - For now, 2D triangle meshes only.
-       - In MPI mode, can make a distributed mesh or an MPI-local mesh, as desired.
-   - `patch_average` [**2D**, **3D**]
+     - `patch_average`:
        - Given a scalar, vector or tensor function on a P1, P2 or P3 function space, patch-average it (weighted by relative cell volumes), and return the result as a new function on the same function space as the input.
        - This is sometimes useful as a postprocess step to eliminate some checkerboard modes, such as when using LBB-incompatible element types in a Navier-Stokes solver.
        - However, instead of patch-averaging, it is in general better to interpolate (or project) to a dG0 (elementwise constant) space and then just project back to the input (continuous) space:

          ```python
          import dolfin

          W = dolfin.FunctionSpace(V.mesh(), "DG", 0)
          f_averaged = dolfin.project(dolfin.interpolate(f, W), V)
          ```

          If `V` is a P1 space, the results are identical to patch-averaging; in all other cases, `project(interpolate(...))` (or `project(project(...))`) does the same thing in spirit, but correctly.

          The `patch_average` function is provided just because patch-averaging is a classical postprocessing method.
+   - `specialize` a meshfunction [**2D**, **3D**] [**serial only**]
+     - Convert a `MeshFunction` on cells or facets of a full mesh into the corresponding `MeshFunction` on its `SubMesh`.
+     - Cell and facet meshfunctions supported.
+     - Useful e.g. when splitting a mesh with subdomains.
+This function allows converting the `domain_parts` and `boundary_parts` from the full mesh onto each submesh.
+This allows saving the submeshes, along with their subdomain and boundary tags, as individual standalone meshes in separate HDF5 mesh files.
+See the `import_gmsh` demo.
+This is useful, because (as of FEniCS 2019) `SubMesh` is not supported when running in parallel.
+     - See [`demo.import_gmsh`](demo/import_gmsh.py) for an example.
+   - Low-level utilities; for more information, see docstrings:
+     - `all_cells`, `all_patches`, `my_cells`, `my_patches` [**2D**, **3D**]
+     - `is_anticlockwise` [**2D**]
+     - `make_mesh` [**2D**]
+       - Construct a `dolfin.Mesh` from arrays of cells and vertices, using `dolfin.MeshEditor`.
+       - As of v0.3.0, 2D triangle meshes only.
+       - In MPI mode, can make a distributed mesh or an MPI-local mesh, as desired.

 ### Plotting